Ackee-Blockchain/wake/docs/testing-framework/deployment.md

 Most information about testing is applicable to deployment as well.
 However, there are a few key differences.
 The behavior depends on whether `wake.testing` or `wake.deployment` is imported.

-`wake.deployment` should be used when interacting with a live chain (testnet or mainnet). `wake.testing` should be used when interacting with a local development chain (like Anvil, Ganache, or Hardhat).
+`wake.deployment` should be used when interacting with a live chain (testnet or mainnet). `wake.testing` should be used when interacting with a local development chain (like Anvil or Hardhat).

 ```python
 # use wake.deployment when interacting with a live chain